Mint Club Price Hits $0.0000 on Top Exchanges (MINT)

-Mint Club (CURRENCY:MINT) traded 3.8% lower against the US dollar during the 1-day period ending at 7:00 AM Eastern on February 3rd.
-One Mint Club coin can currently be purchased for about $0.0000 or 0.00000000 BTC on popular exchanges.
-Mint Club has a market cap of $17.89 million and approximately $2.07 million worth of Mint Club was traded on exchanges in the last day.
-Over the last seven days, Mint Club has traded up 10.6% against the US dollar.
+Mint Club (CURRENCY:MINT) traded 11.4% lower against the U.S. dollar during the 1 day period ending at 22:00 PM Eastern on February 4th.
+One Mint Club coin can now be bought for approximately $0.0000 or 0.00000000 BTC on popular cryptocurrency exchanges.
+Over the last seven days, Mint Club has traded 8% lower against the U.S. dollar.
+Mint Club has a market cap of $15.92 million and approximately $1.64 million worth of Mint Club was traded on exchanges in the last day.

 - Archer DAO Governance Token (ARCH) traded flat against the dollar and now trades at $2.51 or 0.00005559 BTC.